 Each perfume comprises of layers of scents to form its distinctive bouquet.
-These layers are called notes.
+You can visualize these layers as a fragrance pyramid (as shown above).
+The layers are called fragrance notes.
 A fragrance is made up of three types of scents in different proportions: firstly the top notes (30%), then the middle notes (50%), and lastly the base notes (20%).

 Let me explain:

-- Top notes are what you smell first, and they fade faster given their light molecular structure.
+Top notes (also called head notes) are what you smell first, and they fade faster given their light molecular structure.
 They give the first impression of the perfume blend.
 It is crucial that the top notes entice you, but also effortlessly evolve into the heart of the fragrance.
 The scents of the oils in this note will tend to be light, fresh, and uplifting.
 Common fragrance top notes include citrus (lemon, orange zest, bergamot), light fruits (grapefruit, berries) and herbs (clary sage, lavender).

-- Middle or heart notes surface as the top notes dissipate and these are considered the core of your fragrance.
+Middle notes (also referred to as heart notes) surface as the top notes dissipate and these are considered the core of your fragrance.
 These oils will give the full body to the perfume blend and have a strong effect on the base notes.
 Not quite as volatile as the top notes, middle notes will take a little longer to surface (typically 20-60 minutes after application).
 Generally these will be warm and comforting scents.
 Common fragrance middle notes include geranium, rose, lemongrass, ylang-ylang, lavender, coriander, nutmeg, neroli and jasmine.

 2. Perfume Concentration